Peaches (In the Valley Below song): Themes and composition

 Billboard described the song as "a mix of synth-driven pop and darker folk.
 Spin similarly referred to it as "synth folk".
 PopMatters compared the song's guitar and keyboard tone to the Depeche Mode song "Strangelove".
 Lyrically, the song was inspired by the work of Phil Collins, in the way that it tells a dark story, but still have a catchy melody meant to inspire sing-alongs.
 The song features duet vocals by both core band members Angela Gail Mattson and Jeffrey Jacob Mendel, alternating lines like "You’ve been drinking all week, baby, that’s all right" and "You’ve been tearing me apart in the dead of night" before jointly singing in unison "We won’t live too long/ So let’s love for one song".

 Live performances

 The band performed the song on live national television on The Late Show With David Letterman in August 2013, and on Conan in February 2015.
-The song has been a staple of the band's lives shows, being played frequently, including the Fiat sponsored concert series in at "Baby's All Right" venue in Brooklyn, New York, and at SXSW in 2017.
+The song has been a staple of the band's lives shows, being played frequently, including the Fiat sponsored concert series at Baby's All Right in Brooklyn, New York, and at SXSW in 2017.